 Creating an Environment of Success, Inc. (the "Organization") was established as a not-for-profit corporation for the purpose of promoting the values of entrepreneurship and self-empowerment in underserved communities.
-The Organization operates a summer business camp, a technology center, and youth business program and retail store.
-The Organization opened the retail store in fiscal year 2004.
+The Organization operates a summer business camp, a youth business program and a retail training center.
+The Organization opened the retail training center in fiscal year 2004.
 All items sold in the store are donated by individuals.